 Below, we set out the timelines in which we aim to respond to your application by:

-- If you are eligible, we will undertake further assessment which we call ‘sifting’, and you will receive a decision on your first stage application within eight to 10 weeks of submitting your first stage application to us.
+You will receive a decision on your first stage application within eight to 10 weeks of submitting your first stage application to us.

-- You will receive a decision on your second stage application within four to eight weeks of submitting your second stage application to us.
+You will receive a decision on your second stage application within four to eight weeks of submitting your second stage application to us.

 The table below outlines the sequencing of these three decision points over the course of the year: